In China's O2O tech, today's 'unicorns' risk becoming tomorrow's 'unicorpses'

 BEIJING The Beijing offices of Shequ001, a start-up delivering supermarket goods booked via smartphone, stand almost deserted.
 Leaflets lie scattered on the floor.

-Nearly 400 former employees, of a workforce that in March topped 2,000, have joined a social network clamouring to get their unpaid wages.
-Zhang, who gave only his family name, is one of fewer than three dozen workers left at a company that last year was worth 2 billion yuan (208 million pounds).
+Nearly 400 former employees, of a workforce that in March topped 2,000, have joined a social network clamoring to get their unpaid wages.
+Zhang, who gave only his family name, is one of fewer than three dozen workers left at a company that last year was worth 2 billion yuan ($312 million).

 "We just wanted to build the market, so we burned through our money," he said, adding he hasn't seen the firm's CEO since March.

-Lured by a potential 10 trillion yuan (1 trillion pound) market for app-based, on-demand, logistics-heavy businesses, venture capitalists and others piled in, throwing billions of dollars at firms that often need only cash and a working app to enter the fray.
+Lured by a potential 10 trillion yuan ($1.57 trillion) market for app-based, on-demand, logistics-heavy businesses, venture capitalists and others piled in, throwing billions of dollars at firms that often need only cash and a working app to enter the fray.

 China now boasts 21 'unicorns' - private start-ups valued at over $1 billion - says CB Insights.
 But now, those inflated valuations - for companies that rarely make any money - are proving too much for investors and new funding is drying up.

-Investors who helped fund the O2O sector now warn of a bubble, fuelled in part by backers' own willingness to keep handing over cash.
-Having spent billions on their chosen champions, some are unwilling to admit defeat, signalling a war of attrition in the hope of backing the next Facebook (FB.O) or Alibaba (BABA.N).
+Investors who helped fund the O2O sector now warn of a bubble, fueled in part by backers' own willingness to keep handing over cash.
+Having spent billions on their chosen champions, some are unwilling to admit defeat, signaling a war of attrition in the hope of backing the next Facebook or Alibaba.

 "The number of 'unicorpses' will soon begin to catch up with the number of unicorns," said Gary Rieschel, Shanghai-based founder and managing director of Qiming Venture Partners.

-O2O has found particular traction in China through a combination of widespread smartphone use, a booming mobile payment sector and cheap migrant labour.
+O2O has found particular traction in China through a combination of widespread smartphone use, a booming mobile payment sector and cheap migrant labor.

-Entrepreneurs developing O2O apps - for firms offering anything from ride hailing and food delivery to group discounts at shops, restaurants and cinemas - have had easy access to money from technology giants Baidu (BIDU.O), Alibaba and Tencent (0700.HK), as well as from venture capitalists, private equity, sovereign wealth funds and state-owned enterprises.
+Entrepreneurs developing O2O apps - for firms offering anything from ride hailing and food delivery to group discounts at shops, restaurants and cinemas - have had easy access to money from technology giants Baidu, Alibaba and Tencent, as well as from venture capitalists, private equity, sovereign wealth funds and state-owned enterprises.

 Start-ups backed by venture capital raised $9.6 billion in July-September alone, four times the level of a year earlier, according to a KPMG and CB Insights report.